NoahMcMahon1414/LGBTQIA-_Graphs/README.md

 - Three R Files to analyze the data and create the interactive graphs
 - Cartoon dataset as an Excel file
 - A link to the Shiny application that works the interactive graphs (https://noah-mcmahon.shinyapps.io/final-project-NoahMcMahon1414/)
+- Five R Markdown Files for an introduction, conclusion, and explanations of each chart